arnasziedavicius/private-server-ssh-alias/README.md

 ## Setup

-Replace example values in `config` and paste the contents in your local SSH configuration file.
+Copy and paste `config` contents in your local SSH configuration file and replace example values with your server values.
 Local config file can be found in `.ssh` folder in your system user's directory.
 Make sure to place the pem keys within the same folder as well.

 ## Usage